 A condition for receiving and experiencing His grace fully is our complete surrender to Him.
 Your thoughts, actions and feelings will have to make way for His Spirit.
 By doing so, you exchange your old life for God’s way of life.
 When we enter into a personal relationship with Jesus Christ, His grace will manifest itself in various ways as an invigorating shower in our lives!
-As the apostle Paul puts it: “If anyone is in Christ, the new creation has come: The old has gone, the new is here!”
-(2 Corinthians 5:17).
+As the apostle Paul puts it: “If anyone is in Christ, he is a new creation.
+The old has passed away; behold, the new has come” (2 Corinthians 5:17).

 In this way, the Spirit teaches us to leave behind sexual immorality, impurity, sensuality, idolatry, sorcery, enmity, strife, jealousy, fits of anger, rivalries, dissensions, divisions, envy, drunkenness, orgies, and things like these.
 But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, self-control (Galatians 5:19-23).